 3. Wear your most comfortable footwear – Although their train and subway systems can easily bring you to the country’s top destinations, you’ll still be doing a lot of walking.
 When we say a lot, we really meant A LOT.
 Our phones’ pedometers were at an all-time high during the whole trip.
 You can always opt to take a cab but that would mean more expense on your side.

 4. Think twice before getting Rail Passes – It all depends on the length of your stay and the number of prefectures you’ll visit.
 If you’d be staying for a prolonged period of time and you’ll be taking the Shinkansen for three times or more, then we advise that you get their Japan Rail (JR) Pass.
 The JR Pass has to be bought outside Japan, too.
 There are day passes per prefecture or city as well that you can buy.
 But before you purchase any, estimate your daily transportation expenses first and check if getting rail passes will save, or cost, you more money.
+[Read: Do I need a Japan Rail Pass?]

 5. Ask questions, always – If you are uncertain of what to do or where to go, then look for the nearest train station and ask the station’s staff.
 Most of them can speak English and can easily guide you on what to do.
 In places away from the city, communication may prove quite difficult, so always be ready to use translation apps.
 It would be nice to know basic Nihongo, too.

-6. Rent a Pocket WiFi – Internet will be your best resource to finding helpful information.
+6. Rent a Pocket WiFi – Internet will be your best resource for finding helpful information.
 For instance, with the help of FlytPack WiFi, we were able to easily discover one of the best sushi restaurants in Tokyo.
 It was easy to navigate the country with online maps, too.
 It will also save you from paying ultra-expensive roaming charges and on top of all, you can post updates on social media real-time!

 7. Bring enough cash – Although this goes without saying, some would still argue that they have credit cards to use anyway.
 However, those credit cards won’t even let you get a seat in Ichiran Ramen, let you enjoy kakigori, or other snacks.
 Train ticket stations only accept cash as well.
 The ideal daily budget per person is $40 – $60 depending on your daily itinerary and food cravings, and of course, that excludes shopping.